AlbertoRubalcava/learning-web/README.md

 ### Git and GitHub
 The easiest way to install Git and have it tied to your GitHub account is to use the [GitHub Desktop app](https://desktop.github.com).

 The more "advanced" way is to download Git from the [official downloads page](https://git-scm.com/downloads).
+From there you can clone your repository using HTTPS or SSH.

 _Note:_ If you're using macOS or Linux and prefer to use the Git cli, make sure to also download the [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager).
 This will allow you to have your passwords saved when cloning repos using HTTPS.